teamosceola/media-server/README.md

 ## 7. Run the Script

 Running the `media-server.sh` script will do the following:
+- Prompt for Domain Name (first time run only)
+- Prompt for NameCheap DDNS Password (first time run only)
+- Prompt for Email Address (first time run only)
 - Create all the necessary directories
 - Create the `secrets` file, which contains auto-generated secrets for Keycloak (including the password for the `admin` account)
 - Create the `ddclient.conf` file, which is the config file for the dynamic DNS client